Doom Patrol: My Greatest Adventure: Doom Patrol (volume 1)

 In an interview shortly before his death in 2007, Drake took a more moderate position, stating that while it is possible Lee took his ideas from Doom Patrol, he could also have arrived at a similar concept independently: "Since we were working in the same vineyards, and if you do enough of that stuff, sooner or later, you will kind of look like you are imitating each other."

-The Doom Patrol and the X-Men have many similarities.
-Both series feature stories that show the protagonists struggling with the mantle of heroism.
-Both teams are family-oriented with internal problems that are resolved through the aid of other members of the team.
-And both share some of the same writers such as Grant Morrison and John Byrne.
-However, while the Doom Patrol tends to go on bizarre and zany adventures, the X-Men tend to be more focused on the themes of racism and prejudice.

 The four lead characters of the original series have much in common with the members of The Fantastic Four.
 Both teams, composed of a woman and three men, have one member with stretching powers, another with great strength trapped in a distorted or inhuman orange body, and a third whose form seems ablaze with fire or energy.
 One can extend the comparison by saying that the fourth member is either invisible or behind the scenes.
 This has inspired fan speculation that The Doom Patrol was inspired by, or imitative of, the earlier series.
 John Byrne, who has written and drawn all three sets of characters, has written that "I wish someone would ask Arnold Drake about the Doom Patrol's similarities with the Fantastic Four, instead of always bringing up the X-Men comparison."